r-spacex/SpaceX-API/docs/v4/README.md

   - `offset` { Number } - Use `offset` or `page` to set skip position
   - `page` { Number }
   - `limit` { Number }
+  - `pagination` { Boolean } - If set to false, it will return all docs without adding limit condition.
+(Default: True)

 This is the default return structure:
 ```json